-If you sign up using our link, your first $10,000 investment will be managed for free.
-There are no hidden charges and you don’t need to do anything special.
-Simply sign up using our link and they will manage your first $10,000 for free!
+If you sign up using our link, Wealthsimple will manage your first $10,000 investment for free for the first year.
+There are no hidden charges, and you don’t need to do anything special.

 Canadian investors should note that Nest Wealth might be a better choice for you if you’re investing over C$150,000.
 Due to their fee structure and lower overall Management Expense Ratio (MER), Nest Wealth becomes increasingly less expensive to invest with.